Khatija-Essa/PROG7321_POE/README.md

 3. Restore NuGet Packages

 - In Visual Studio, restore the NuGet packages by right-clicking on the solution in Solution Explorer and selecting Restore NuGet Packages.
+- the NuGet Oackes in this applicatio are:
+  - System.Data.SqlClient

 4. Set Up the Database